Formalizing the stability of the two Higgs doublet model potential into Lean: identifying an error in the literature: Introduction

 An ITP is a programming language in which you can write definitions, theorems, and proofs from mathematics and physics and in which mathematical correctness is guaranteed through a mathematical foundation of type theory.
 Examples of ITPs include Rocq, Agda, Isabelle, and Lean.
 The process of writing results into an ITP is often called formalization or sometimes digitization.

-The largest physics library in the ITP Lean~\cite{lean} is the project PhysLib~\cite{PhysLib} (recently renamed from PhysLean~\cite{heplean} to merge with the Lean-QuantumInfo library~\cite{meiburg2024quantuminfo,Meiburg:2025mwn}), which is open-source and community-run.
-The focus of PhysLib is not on axiomatizing physics (as one may expect), but rather follows the approach taken by physicists when they write papers.
+The largest physics library in the ITP Lean~\cite{lean} is the project Physlib~\cite{PhysLib} (recently renamed from PhysLean~\cite{heplean} to merge with the Lean-QuantumInfo library~\cite{meiburg2024quantuminfo,Meiburg:2025mwn}), which is open-source and community-run.
+The focus of Physlib is not on axiomatizing physics (as one may expect), but rather follows the approach taken by physicists when they write papers.
 A suitable starting point is chosen and the logical conclusions are derived from that starting point.
 Eventually that starting point can be moved back to more fundamental grounds, and combined with other starting points to give a comprehensive interconnected library of results.
 With this approach, it becomes possible to start formalizing research level results from a broad range of areas in physics in a way which is generally useful across the different branches of the discipline.

-The origins of the paper you are reading lay in what was originally meant to be a tick-box exercise to incorporate into PhysLib standard results from the two Higgs doublet model (2HDM), a popular extension of the Standard Model corresponding to increasing the Higgs sector to two Higgs doublets.
+The origins of the paper you are reading lay in what was originally meant to be a tick-box exercise to incorporate into Physlib standard results from the two Higgs doublet model (2HDM), a popular extension of the Standard Model corresponding to increasing the Higgs sector to two Higgs doublets.
 The 2006 paper~\cite{Maniatis:2006fs} by Maniatis, von Manteuffel, Nachtmann and Nagel was chosen as a starting point as it is used as a standard reference for the stability of the 2HDM potential, and with the mathematical nature of the work making the process of formalization easier and the probability of correctness higher.

-There were no signs in the literature (as far as we could tell) that the main result of the paper~\cite{Maniatis:2006fs}, Theorem 1, was incorrect, nor did we have any indication of this before starting the process of formalization into PhysLib.
+There were no signs in the literature (as far as we could tell) that the main result of the paper~\cite{Maniatis:2006fs} on the stability of the potential, Theorem 1, was incorrect, nor did we have any indication of this before starting the process of formalization into Physlib.
 It was a surprise, therefore, when formalization indicated that there was an error in the argument of~\cite{Maniatis:2006fs} ultimately leading to Theorem 1 being incorrect, and that we were able to formally verify the incorrectness of the argument.

 This is significant for two reasons.
 Firstly, we believe this to be the first time a non-trivial error in a research level physics paper has been identified through the process of formal verification (minor imprecisions have been found before; see e.g.~\cite{Meiburg:2025mwn}).
 Secondly, this was one of the first research-level papers where formalization was attempted, and it was not chosen with the intention of finding an error, but rather because we thought the process of formalization would be easy and the likelihood of an error was low.
 From this one could make the worrying extrapolation that there are many such errors in the physics literature.
 It is also a strong motive for making formal verification the gold standard for physics papers.